 Requirements for NHMRC-funded research

 NHMRC-funded research is conducted by universities, medical research institutes (MRIs), hospitals and a range of other approved Administering Institutions.
-Under clauses 4.1, 4.2 and 24 of the NHMRC Funding Agreement, Administering Institutions must comply, and require their Participating Institutions, Research Activities and funding applications to comply, with any applicable Commonwealth, State, Territory or local government requirement.
+Under clauses 4.1, 4.2 and 24 of the NHMRC Funding Agreement, Administering Institutions must comply, and require their Participating Institutions, research activities and funding applications to comply, with any applicable Commonwealth, State, Territory or local government requirement.
 See applicable laws and obligations, specified under the Funding Agreement, including the requirement to implement the National Principles for Child Safe Organisations.

-NHMRC enforces the requirements of the National Redress Scheme for Institutional Child Sexual Abuse.
+We enforce the requirements of the National Redress Scheme for Institutional Child Sexual Abuse.
 Institutions named in applications to the Redress Scheme, or to the Royal Commission into Institutional Responses to Child Sexual Abuse that have not joined the Redress Scheme or signified their intent to join within the required timeframes, are ineligible to access NHMRC grant funding.

 In addition, all NHMRC-funded researchers are required to be aware of and conform to the requirements of the National Statement on Ethical Conduct in Human Research 2007 (updated 2018), including the guidelines in Chapter 4.2 for research involving children and young people.
 These guidelines address ethical issues in research and focus on the imperative to show due respect to children and young people.
 They address issues such as children's decision-making capacity, consent, potential coercion by parents, peers and others and conflicting values and interests of parents and children.
 The guidelines apply to the recruitment into, and conduct of, research.